pgbackrest/pgbackrest/README.md

 pgBackRest repositories can be stored on Amazon S3 to allow for virtually unlimited capacity and retention.

+### Encryption

+pgBackRest can encrypt the repository to secure backups wherever they are stored.

 ### Compatibility with PostgreSQL >= 8.3

 pgBackRest includes support for versions down to 8.3, since older versions of PostgreSQL are still regularly utilized.